tobiaslafleur/example-composite-gradle/README.md

 rather than subprojects.

 It also contains a `Dockerfile` in the monolith that uses a layered spring application for faster startup and better layer caching in Docker.
+As well as a minimal Docker image extending Scratch.